adhiambos/shazz/README.md

 Computes NSSF deductions based on the employee contribution rate.
 Provides the net salary after deducting PAYE, NHIF, and NSSF deductions.

+### Project Setup

+To use the programs, make sure you have node installed, open up your terminal then use the command **node** followed by the file name for the program you wish to use eg.
+To use the net salary calculator, open the directory where the program is using the terminal and run the following command:

+**$node file3.js**

+You will be prompted to give an input, press enter after giving the input and the program will run and return the result.

 ## Installation
 You use git clone to be able to download the documents in the GitHub